Process costing – normal loss

 What is normal loss or spoilage in process costing?

-The normal loss is the unavoidable loss of units in a processing department that occurs majorly due to the nature of production operation or the nature of raw materials being processed.
-This loss cannot be avoided under normal and efficient production environment and is considered within the normal or acceptable tolerance limit for machines and human errors.
+The normal loss is the unavoidable loss of units in a processing department that occurs primarily due to the nature of the production operation or the nature of the raw materials being processed.
+This loss cannot be avoided in a normal and efficient production environment and is considered within the normal or acceptable tolerance limit for machines and human errors.

-In many industries, the normal loss is a highly expected or anticipated loss and is sometimes also termed as the standard loss.
-It is a known loss and in many situations its quantum can be easily estimated in advance of the start of production process.
-Since, the normal losses are inherent in certain manufacturing processes, the companies mostly make a provision for such losses before starting their manufacturing processes.
+In many industries, the normal loss is known or highly expected, and its quantum can be estimated in advance of the start of production.
+Since normal loss is inherent in certain manufacturing processes, companies usually make a provision for it before starting their production process.
+The normal loss is sometimes referred to as standard loss.

-The normal loss is not presented as a separate cost element on the cost of production report (CPR) of the concerned department.
-The cost of lost units is just spread over the number of good units which results in an increased per unit cost for total output of the relevant processing department.
+The normal loss is not presented as a separate cost element on the cost of production report (CPR) of the relevant department.
+The cost of lost units is spread over the number of good units, which results in an increased per unit cost of the good output.

-Treatment of normal loss while preparing departmental cost of production report
+Treatment of normal loss in cost of production report (CPR)

-If the normal loss occurs in first processing department, it only increases the unit cost of the remaining good output because the total cost is divided by only the good units to obtain the per unit cost of the departmental output.
-The normally lost units are not considered while computing equivalent units which results in a decreased number of equivalent units and increased unit cost for materials, labor and manufacturing overhead.
+If the normal loss occurs in the first processing department, it only increases the unit cost of the remaining good output because the total cost is divided by only the good units to obtain the per unit cost of the output.
+The normally lost units are not considered while computing equivalent units, which results in a decreased number of equivalent units and increased unit cost for materials, labor, and manufacturing overhead.
 The increased per unit cost of these three cost elements results in an increased total per unit cost in the department.

-To sum up the above discussion, we can say that the normal loss in first department is fully ignored and is not made part of any computation while preparing the cost of production report of first department.
+To sum up the above discussion, we can say that the normal loss in the first department is fully ignored.
+It is not made part of any computation while preparing the cost of production report for the first department.

-When normal loss occurs in a department subsequent to first department, the per unit cost from preceding department needs to be adjusted for the units lost in the subsequent department.
-It is done using one of the flowing two formulas:
+When normal loss occurs in a department subsequent to the first department, the per unit cost from the preceding department needs to be adjusted for the units lost in the subsequent department.
+It can be done using either of the two formulas given below:

 Formula 1: